Skip to content

 5. Daily Maintenance

-By default, the executable is installed at /usr/local/bin/dataflux-func-sidecar.
+By default, the executable program is installed at /usr/local/bin/dataflux-func-sidecar.

 5.1 Upgrade System

-At the same time, previous configuration file contents will be retained.
+At the same time, the previous configuration file content will be retained.

 5.2 Start/Stop/Restart Service

-Sidecar service is managed by systemd.
-Use systemctl directly to operate:
+Sidecar service is managed by systemd, directly use systemctl to operate:

 Bash